naver-ai/relabel_imagenet/README.md

 ## Citation

 ```
-@article{yun2021relabel,
+@inproceedings{yun2021relabel,
   title={Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels},
   author={Yun, Sangdoo and Oh, Seong Joon and Heo, Byeongho and Han, Dongyoon and Choe, Junsuk and Chun, Sanghyuk},
-    year={2021},
+  booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition},
-    journal={arXiv preprint arXiv:2101.05022},
+  year={2021}
 }
 ```